Benjamin Franklin Whittemore: Career and resignation

-He was censured by the House of Representatives on February 24, 1870, for selling an appointment to the United States Naval Academy, United States Military Academy at West Point, and other military academies for up to $2,000 each appointment.
+On February 24, 1870, the House of Representatives censured him for selling an appointment to the United States Naval Academy, United States Military Academy at West Point, and other military academies for up to $2,000 each appointment.
 He presented credentials of a second election to the same Congress on June 18, 1870, but the House declined to allow him to take his seat.
-Some of his constituents claimed that they had a right to vote in whoever they wanted, as long as they "met the constitutional qualifications of citizenship, age and residence."
+Some of his constituents claimed they had a right to vote in whoever they wanted, as long as they "met the constitutional qualifications of citizenship, age, and residence."
 In response, Representative John A. Logan from Illinois stated that the House does have the right to reject a man of his character.
-"He is not merely a representative of the constituents who elect him, but his vote in this house is a vote for the whole nation.
+"He is not merely a representative of the constituents who elect him, but his vote in this house is for the whole nation.
 If Congress shall not have the power to exclude a man of that kind, then the rights of the people of the whole country may be destroyed."

-Whittemore was elected to the South Carolina senate on November 22, 1870.
-He served until 1877, when he resigned.
+Whittemore was elected to the South Carolina Senate on November 22, 1870.
+He served until 1877 when he resigned.

 Reconstruction era violence

 After the assassinations of S. G. W. Dill (d.
 June 4, 1868) and B. F. Randolph (d.
 October 16, 1868), the Ku Klux Klan issued a letter that was printed in a newspaper warning Whittemore that he could meet the same fate as Dill, Randolph, and others.
 During the latter part of the Reconstruction era (1870 to 1877), there was increasing violence by Red Shirts, paramilitary insurgents who worked to suppress black voting.
 Democrats then regained power in the state legislature and began to pass laws to restrict voter registration and reduce the civil rights of freedmen.
 In 1876, South Carolina representative Alfred Rush, an African American freedman, was assassinated near his home in Darlington County.
 Whittemore wrote a letter to Governor Daniel Henry Chamberlain expressing concern.
 He asked for a reward and investigation.
 The letter was signed by 17 more people, including the local sheriff, two judges, and officials.
-A reward was offered and an investigation completed, but no one was found guilty of the crime.
+A reward was offered, and an investigation was completed, but no one was found guilty.